-Esteemed conductor, pianist, and composer Dr. Alejandro Hernandez-Valdez was named Artistic Director of Musica Viva NY and Director of Music at the historic Unitarian Church of All Souls in Manhattan in 2015.
+Esteemed conductor and pianist Dr. Alejandro Hernandez-Valdez was named Artistic Director of Musica Viva NY and Director of Music at the historic Unitarian Church of All Souls in Manhattan in 2015.
 He is also Co-Founder of the New Orchestra of Washington and Artistic Director of the Victoria Bach Festival.
 He has earned accolades from The Washington Post as a conductor “with the incisive clarity of someone born to the idiom,” as well as praise from The New York Times for leading “a stirring performance” of Brahms’ Ein deutsches Requiem.
+At a concert commemorating the 100th Anniversary of the WWI Armistice (featuring the world premiere of Joseph Turrin’s cantata And Crimson Roses Once Again Be Fair) Oberon’s Grove wrote: “Maestro Alejandro Hernandez-Valdez drew rich, warm sounds from the musicians” in “a beautiful and deeply moving program”.
 He is featured in El mundo en las manos/Creadores mexicanos en el extranjero (The World in Their Hands/Creative Mexicans Abroad), a book by the Mexican Ministry of Foreign Affairs honoring Mexican nationals who are leading figures in diverse artistic fields.
 He is the recipient of a 2016 Shenandoah Conservatory Alumni of Excellence Award for his exemplary contribution to his profession, national level of prominence, and exceptional integrity.
 He resides in New York City and Washington, D.C.

 Since taking the helm at Musica Viva NY, described recently by The New York Times as “an excellent chorus,” Hernandez-Valdez has presented an exceptionally broad repertoire in each of the choir’s seasons, focusing on transformative interpretations to engage and inspire the audience, and exploring the acoustical limits of the All Souls Church sanctuary.
 Founded in 1977, the ensemble has a longstanding tradition of top-caliber performances, innovative programming, and strong dedication to the commissioning of new works.
 Its alumni include Renée Fleming and Samuel Ramey.